-A legendary screen actress GERALDINE in her nineties has a discussion with her assistant JAMESON about the state of the industry as she knows it.
+Legendary screen actress GERALDINE (90’s) has a discussion with her assistant JAMESON about the state of the industry as she knows it.
+Drama.
+2 person script.

 Geraldine: Jameson, get my coat.